Amicable4u/liliths-throne-public/README.md

 ## Changelog (this fork)

 * Add a cheat menu (#cheatMenuButton).
 Can refill health & mana, gain money, gain spell upgrade points
+* Add the "Ask" action during sex, allowing the player to ask their partners what they would like.
+* Add the "Deny cock" action during sex, allowing characters to tease their partner's cocks if they are currently in chastity.

 See [todo.md](todo.md) for more planned features